RealEstateCore/realestatecore.github.io/02-tools.md

 permalink: /tools/
 ---

-In addition to the ontology itself, the RealEstateCore Consortium also hosts the development of several software tools that support the adoption and utilization of REC and other ontologies.
+In addition to the ontology itself, the RealEstateCore Consortium also hosts the development of several tools and process description documents that support the adoption and utilization of REC and other ontologies.

+## Software

 * [OWL2OAS](/owl2oas/) -- This is a converter for translating
 OWL ontologies into OpenAPI Specification documents.